-The ISO has long plead for accessible education in which everyone has equal opportunities.
-The starting point is: equal opportunities by making a difference.
-Three different phases are important when it comes to accessibility and equal opportunities in higher education: admission, connection and progression.
+ISO has long argued for accessible education in which everyone has equal opportunities.
+The starting point here is: equal opportunities by making a difference.
+Accessible transfer opportunities play a crucial role in this.

-Not every student immediately finds himself in the right place at the right level of education.
-This is, of course, completely logical; not everyone develops at the same speed and it is, moreover, extremely difficult to assess what you like and what you are good at at at a young age.
-Fortunately, our education system offers the possibility of switching and moving on.
+Not every student immediately ends up in the right place and at the right level of education.
+This makes perfect sense of course; not everyone develops at the same pace and it is also incredibly difficult to be able to assess at a young age what you like and what you are good at.
+Fortunately, our education system offers the opportunity to switch and move on.
 Unfortunately, this has been made increasingly difficult for students in recent years.
-On the one hand due to financial pressure, on the other hand due to increased additional admission requirements and the required character of bridging programmes.
-Of course, it is important that students start their study programme well-rested and with sufficient knowledge, but the education system must also offer them the opportunity to choose another path without too much delay or mounting debts.
-The ISO therefore considers it very important to offer good transfer opportunities.
+On the one hand due to financial pressure, on the other due to increased additional admission requirements and required transitional programmes.
+Of course, it is important for students to start an education adequately equipped and with sufficient knowledge, but education should also offer the opportunity to choose another path without too much delay or mounting debt.
+ISO therefore considers providing good transfer opportunities very important.